 Latam - UK Programme

-Financial technology, or simply fintech, is the use of innovative technologies to deliver financial services.
-The growing opportunity for fintech to widen financial inclusion led Shaping Horizons to adopt it as the focus of its work in 2020-2021.
-Fintech for Inclusion advanced financial inclusion in Latin America and the United Kingdom by creating synergies between both regions.
+Fintech can widen financial inclusion exponentially.
 According to the Inter American Development Bank, 46% of the adult population in Latin America did not have a bank account in 2017.
-Likewise, in the United Kingdom, over 1 million people were reported not to have a bank account.
-These numbers represent a common measure of the lack of financial inclusion.
+Likewise, over 1 million people in the United Kingdom reported having no bank account.
 Advancing financial inclusion is a critical priority in both regions and can accelerate 13 out of the 17 Sustainable Development Goals set by the United Nations.

-Loans and Microcredits: solutions that aim to increase the financial resources of those who need it to maintain their activities or livelihoods.
+Loans and Microcredits: solutions that aim to increase the financial resources of those who need it to maintain their livelihoods.
 Some recent examples include: micro-credits, crowdlending, and many more.

 Savings and Investments: solutions that aim to increase the financial resources of people and/or organisations.
 Some recent examples include: fixed-term savings, crowdfunding, stocks, and many more.